Minnesota Clerical Test and Its Limitations

 Anne Anastasi and Susana Urbina define it as “consistency of scores obtained by the same persons when they are re-examined with the same test on different occasions, r with different sets of equivalent items, or under other variables examining conditions.”
 (Psychological Testing)

-The manual of Minnesota Clerical Test provides sufficient data to analyze its reliability.
+The manual of Minnesota provides sufficient data to analyze its reliability.
 You will find a lot of reason to believe that the test is reliable.
-The manual claims reliability from .81 to .87, which is good for its mode.
+The manual claims reliability from .81 to .87, which is satisfying for its mode.

 Criticism on Minnesota Clerical Test

-Some psychologists including Thomas and Ryan have raised serious objections on some findings of the proponents of Minnesota clerical test.
+Some psychologists including Thomas and Ryan have shown raised grave concerns regarding statistics of the proponents of Minnesota test.
 They observe:

-1- The manual of the Minnesota clerical test does not discuss the significant versus the non-significant validity studies.
+1- The manual of the test does not discuss the significant versus the non-significant validity studies.

-2- You can’t find detailed information about specific attributes of the job, tests and courses.
-Without this information the validity studies of the Minnesota clerical test are faulty.
+2- You can’t find detailed information about specific attributes of the job, tests, and courses.
+Without this information the validity studies of the test are faulty.

-3- The manual is unable to convey precisely what Minnesota Clerical Test is trying to measure.
+3- The manual is unable to convey precisely what Minnesota Test is trying to measure.

 4- The manual provides very little information about normalization standards of Minnesota clerical test in 1979.
-How the norm groups were selected?
+How were the norm groups selected?
 What was proportion regarding socio-economic conditions?
-How the gender was differentiated?
-Thus the 1979 norms can not be used today.
+How was the gender distinguished?
+How the 1979 norms can be used in high tech era.

 5- The late developments have increased the number of sub-tests from 2 to 12.
 The style has also changed over the tears.
 But norm grouping is still ambiguous.
-The vagueness poses a serious problem to the potential users of the Minnesota clerical test.
+The vagueness poses a pressing problem to the potential users of the clerical test.

 Sub-Tests of a Modern Clerical Test